Ktiseos-Nyx/Huggingface-Desktop/README.md

 # Hugging Face Backup Tool

 A user-friendly desktop application for backing up your Hugging Face models, datasets, and spaces.
+This is in progress so some things may not be working 100% quite yet.
 <img width="803" alt="Screenshot 2025-05-06 at 11 28 13" src="https://github.com/user-attachments/assets/aaad7468-3fa3-4c68-93c1-21b2cf09ff8e" />

 ## Overview